Table of Contents

 Hardware

-The Notebook "ASUS K95VB-YZ075H"
+The Notebooks "ASUS K95VB-YZ075H" & "ASUS A96VB-YZ034H"

 The Graphics Card "nVIDIA GeForce GT740M"